Toilet plume: Mechanism

 Experiments to test bioaerosol production usually involve seeding a toilet with bacteria or virus particles, or fluorescent microparticles, and then testing for their presence on nearby surfaces and in the air, after varying amounts of time.
 The amount of bioaerosol varies with the type of flush toilet.
 Older wash-down toilet designs produce more bioaerosol than modern siphoning toilets.
 Among modern toilets, bioaerosol production increases as qualitative flush energy increases, from low-flush gravity-flow toilets common in residences, to pressure-assisted toilets, to vigorous flushometer toilets often found in public restrooms.

-One study found that lowering the toilet lid prevented dispersion of large droplets, and reduced the airborne bacteria concentrations by a factor of 12.
+Lowering the toilet lid helps prevent dispersion of large droplets, however January 2024 Science authored by Gerba proved that viruses still escape in the Toilet Plume with the lid down.
 The study recommended discouraging the use of lidless toilets, and thus contradicts the US Uniform Plumbing Code specifications for public toilets.

 History

 Experiments on the bioaerosol content of toilet plumes were first performed in the 1950s.
 A 1975 study by Charles P. Gerba popularized the concept of disease transmission through toilet plumes.
 The term "toilet plume" was in use before 1999.